-Rail Work Bid Item 12, Furnish and Install Gravel Crossing
+Rail Work Bid Item 17, Furnish and Install Gravel Crossing

-- 1. Contractor shall meet the requirements for gravel crossing per OmniTRAX guidelines. - 2.
+- 1. Contractor shall meet the requirements for gravel crossing per OmniTRAX guidelines and per details outlined in the plans. - 2.
 This bid item will cover all material equipment and labor to furnish and install gravel crossing.

-Rail Work Bid Item 13, Furnish and Install Asphalt Crossing
+Rail Work Bid Item 18, Furnish and Install Asphalt Crossing

-- 1. Contractor shall meet the requirements for asphalt crossing per OmniTRAX guidelines. - 2.
+- 1. Contractor shall meet the requirements for asphalt crossing per OmniTRAX guidelines and per details outlined in the plans. - 2.
 This bid item will cover all material equipment and labor to furnish and install asphalt crossing.

-Rail Work Bid Item 14, Furnish and Install 8" PVC Perforated Underdrain
+Rail Work Bid Item 19, Furnish and Install 8" PVC Perforated Underdrain